rekha0suthar/prompt-engineer-portfolio/README.md

 > **Keywords:** numpy, pandas, matplotlib.pyplot, seaborn, scikit-learn *[View Source](https://github.com/rekha0suthar/machine-learning-projects/tree/main/Wine%20Quality%20Prediction)*

 This is a simple Classification Model to predict the Quality of Wine.
 I have done Data Proprocessing, Exploratory Data Analysis(EDA), and Data Balancing using **SMOTE**, and finally tried many classification Models like LogisticRegression, DecisionTreeClassifier, RandomForestClassifier, and ExtraTreeClassifier.
 Among all these **ExtraTreeClassifier** gave the highest accuracy.

+## Course
+I have completed many Machine Learning Courses and below are some of them.
+1. Fastai - Deep Learning for Coders with Fastai and Pytorch
+2. Educative - Become Machine Learning Engineer